francescorivola/mongodb-sharding-docker/README.md

 # mongodb-sharding-docker

-This repo contains a docker-compose to play with Mongodb sharding.
-It has been created following the Mongodb official documentation guide to [convert a replica set to a replicated shard cluster](https://docs.mongodb.com/manual/tutorial/convert-replica-set-to-replicated-shard-cluster/).
+This repo contains a docker-compose to play with MongoDB Sharding.
+It has been created following the MongoDB official documentation guide to [convert a replica set to a replicated shard cluster](https://docs.mongodb.com/manual/tutorial/convert-replica-set-to-replicated-shard-cluster/).

 Step 1: start the mongo databases